Aftercare Only Prices

 |Gastric band adjustment under X-Ray || £299 ||£399 |

 Likely to need a few adjustments?
-Save with our Monthly Unlimited Aftercare Plan
+Save with our Bundle Packages

-For many people, our monthly aftercare plan offers the best value.
+For many people, our bundle packages offer the best value.
 If you need more than just 2 adjustments over a 6 month period, it is cheaper than paying individually.
-It can take several adjustments to get your restriction to a level that delivers safe, consistent results so with a monthly plan you don't need to worry about the cost and can focus on getting your weight loss back on track!
+It can take several adjustments to get your restriction to a level that delivers safe, consistent results so with a bundle package, you don't need to worry about the cost and can focus on getting your weight loss back on track.

 Gastric Band problems?